-Our compensation committee currently consists of Jamie Bechtel, who is the chair of the committee, Matthew Szot and Julia Williams, each of whom has been determined by our board of directors to be independent in accordance with Nasdaq standards.
+Our compensation committee currently consists of Jamie Bechtel, who is the chair, Matthew Szot and Julia Williams, each of whom has been determined by our board of directors to be independent in accordance with Nasdaq standards.
 Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
-The compensation committee operates under a written charter, which is reviewed by the committee on an annual basis.
-A current copy of the compensation committee charter is available on our website at http://senestech.investorroom.com/ on the "Board Committees" page under the heading "Corporate Governance."
+The compensation committee operates under a written charter, which is periodically reviewed by the compensation committee and by the board of directors as appropriate.
+A current copy of the compensation committee charter is available on our website at http://senestech.investorroom.com on the "Documents and Policies" page under the heading "Corporate Governance."
 The functions of the compensation committee include:

-- Reviewing and, if deemed appropriate, recommending to our board of directors policies, practices, and procedures relating to the compensation of our officers and other managerial employees and the establishment and administration of our employee benefit plans; - Determining or recommending to the board of directors the compensation of our executive officers; and
+- Reviewing and, if deemed appropriate, recommending to our board of directors policies, practices, and procedures relating to the compensation of our officers and other managerial employees and the establishment and administration of our employee benefit plans; - Reviewing and recommending to the board of directors for approval the corporate goals and objectives relevant to the CEO and other executive officers;